Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 2.3 - Navigating the Code Clouds/README.md

 > [!Note]
 > Note that the `FlightLogSignature` is a fictional property that is used to demonstrate the capabilities of GitHub Copilot.
 It is not a real aviation concept.

-- Select all the content of `FlightLogSignature` property, including the comments above it.

 - Open the Copilot Chat extension and ask the following question:

     ```
-    @workspace create a c# model for a FlightLogSignature property.
+    Create a c# model for a FlightLogSignature property.

     Example: 17121903-DEP-ARR-WB001